abraham/mastodon-dart/packages/mastodon/doc/AccountsApi.md

 Find familiar followers

 Obtain a list of all accounts that follow a given account, filtered for accounts you follow.
+Version history:  3.5.0 - added

 ### Example
 ```dart